yuanhengm17/DETECT/README.md

 - Collected internally and stored securely in Firebase
 - Used for training the `TransformerSIMDATA` model
-- This dataset is not publicly available due to privacy restrictions
+- Neither this dataset nor the real patient dataset that has been delayed due to IRB is publicly available due to privacy restrictions

 ---

 ## Citation

-If you use this code or datasets in your research, please cite our paper:
+If you use this code or datasets in your research, please cite our paper: Coming Soon
-{blank}

 And the datasets: